The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: r-Process Observations

+Additional discussion related to applying all these data to the understanding of the Galactic chemical evolution of r-process elements, and possibly identifying the sites of their origin, will be given in the next sections.
+Here we give a short broad review before addressing more details.

+It has been known for some time that early in the history of the Galaxy, element production - even for those elements typically thought of as s-process elements like Ba - occurs predominantly as a result of the r-process \citep[see e..g][]{sneden83,Sneden.Cowan.Gallino:2008}.
+In terms of metallicity [Fe/H] the s-process starts to set in in the range -2.5 to -2.
+At earlier times (i.e., lower metallicities) in Galactic evolution the r-process dominates the production of heavy elements.
 This points to the fact that ejecta from relatively fast evolving astrophysical objects, and their explosions, dominate the early Galaxy.
 At that time the interstellar medium is still almost pristine, i.e. consisting of big bang abundance patterns, and only the first stellar explosions have contributed to matter forming the next generation of stars, which show in their surface abundances the composition with which they were born.
 Among the objects discussed in the previous section, regular core-collapse supernovae, magneto-rotational supernovae (plus their magnetar giant flares) and collapsars/hypernovae, i.e. all events related to the core collapse of massive stars, clearly fulfill this requirement for a rapid evolution before explosive ejection of matter.
-It is/was not obvious whether compact binary mergers belong to this category as well; this will be discussed in the next section.
+It is not obvious whether compact binary mergers belong to this category as well; this will be discussed in the next section.